 In recent years DESO has organised annual ‘Walks of Hope' in which people with disabilities – including blind individuals – participate in a walk over 7 miles long along the seafront.
 This walk, in which more than 1000 people take part each year, helps increase awareness of the challenges faced by disabled people and catches the eye of politicians and other influential individuals; in fact a local chief joined one walk.
 (See youtube link below for videos).

 DESO has also bought two acres of land in Ghana which Mavis says ‘belongs to the people’; the plan is to build a training centre for the disabled.
 There is already a sports room, with table tennis and a pool table; not only can the disabled have fun there, but they can also gains skills such as learning how to use computers.
 But there are still many hurdles ahead.
-Although they now have electricity there is no running water.
-As yet, the drilling of boreholes has been unsuccessful; instead they they are reliant on the delivery of water by donors.
+Although they now have electricity there is no running water - as yet, the drilling of boreholes has been unsuccessful.
+Instead they they are reliant on the delivery of water by donors.

-DESO also organize an 8 league ‘amputee’ football team.
+DESO also organizes an 8 league ‘amputee’ football team.
 Many of the disabled or physically challenged sportsmen would be unable to participate in the game were it not for donated crutches.
 (Unfortunately, crutches are not manufactured in Ghana).